IQ404/8599-ray-tracer/README.md

 # 8599 Ray Tracer

-This repository aims to record a path tracer that I am currently writing for the course CSC8599.
+This repository aims to record a path tracer that I am currently writing for my MSc module CSC8599.

 ## Objectives: